mharen/mharen.github.io/blog/2010/2010-10-project-noodle-initial-database-design.md

 And so, being the semi-disciplined person I am (or at least when I’m blogging about a recommendation), I will check these two things.   <h4>Does my schema cover everything?</h4>

-In another window I brought up the <a href="../2010/2010-09-my-new-project-initial-mockups.html">mockups</a>.
+In another window I brought up the [mockups](../2010/2010-09-my-new-project-initial-mockups.html).
 Right off the bat, I’m finding a gap in what I need to capture and what my schema supports:  <ul>   <li>I don’t have anywhere to store why, when, or where a candidate is to be interviewed </li>    <li>I don’t have anywhere to store a candidates picture, or resume </li>    <li>I don’t have anywhere to store a candidates actual offer or hire status </li> </ul>

 So let’s fix that together.
 It looks like I need something akin to an “interview master” table which will store the details of a block of interviews.
 This can’t really go in the candidates table since a single candidate could come in multiple times.